DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \section{Datasets and Evaluation Benchmark}

-Previous text-to-audio generation models~\cite{audioldm,tango,sound_vecaps} mainly work on public audio-language datasets~\cite{audioset,wavcaps,autoacd}, which contains audio clips and their corresponding captions.
-In customized generation tasks, additional reference concepts, such as audio clips and their corresponding captions are also required.
-To this end, we construct the customized dataset for training and evaluation of the proposed model based on four commonly used audio-language datasets.
+Previous text-to-audio generation models~\cite{audioldm,tango,sound_vecaps} mainly work on public audio-language datasets~\cite{audioset,wavcaps,autoacd} These datasets only provide audio clips and their corresponding captions.
+In customized generation tasks, additional reference concepts, including reference audio clips and corresponding captions are also required.
+To this end, we construct the customized training and evaluation datasets based on four commonly used audio-language datasets.
 The construction of these datasets enables \textit{DreamAudio} to extract the customized feature from specific user contents.
 In addition, we manually collect a small-scale dataset with real-world customized scenarios as the first benchmark for CTTA.
 In the following sections, we first introduce the datasets collected as the base dataset to form the customized datasets.
 Then, we discuss the strategies for developing the training and testing data, followed by the introduction of the benchmark dataset.
 All evaluation benchmarks used for the system are presented in the end.